dirkhusemann/rezzme/README.txt

 * `authenticator`

-if it is present, rezzme will obtain the avatar name and avatar password via the authenticator URI.
+if it is present, rezzme will authenticate you using your user ID and password and obtain the avatar name and avatar password via the authenticator URI.

 windows installer note